jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 #### This is where the application is initially developed.
 It includes:

-Application Servers: Where the actual development of the EcoRide application takes place. <p>
+**Application Servers**: Where the actual development of the EcoRide application takes place. <p>
-Development Repository: A version control system where the application code is stored and managed. <p>
+**Development Repository**: A version control system where the application code is stored and managed. <p>
-Issue Tracking and Document System: Tools to track bugs and manage project documentation. <p>
+**Issue Tracking and Document System**: Tools to track bugs and manage project documentation. <p>
-Containerization and Orchestration: Technologies used to package the application in containers, making it easy to deploy across different environments. <p>
+**Containerization and Orchestration**: Technologies used to package the application in containers, making it easy to deploy across different environments. <p>
-Developer Tools: Software and applications that developers use to write, test, and debug code. <p>
+**Developer Tools**: Software and applications that developers use to write, test, and debug code. <p>
-Frameworks: These are used to provide structured testing of the application's functionalities. <p>
+**Frameworks**: These are used to provide structured testing of the application's functionalities. <p>
-Test Environment: After the application is developed, it moves to the test environment for quality assurance. <p>
+**Test Environment**: After the application is developed, it moves to the test environment for quality assurance. <p>

-Test Management System: Here, the application undergoes various tests to ensure it meets quality standards. <p>
+**Test Management System**: Here, the application undergoes various tests to ensure it meets quality standards. <p>

 ### Production Environment:

 #### This is where the live application is hosted.

-Database Servers: These servers manage the databases that store the EcoRide application data. <p>
+**Database Servers**: These servers manage the databases that store the EcoRide application data. <p>
-Load Balancers: These help to distribute the incoming network traffic across multiple servers to ensure no single server becomes overwhelmed, which increases reliability and performance. <p>
+**Load Balancers**: These help to distribute the incoming network traffic across multiple servers to ensure no single server becomes overwhelmed, which increases reliability and performance. <p>
-Application Servers: The servers that host the live EcoRide application, serving users' requests.<p>
+**Application Servers**: The servers that host the live EcoRide application, serving users' requests.<p>
-Backup System: It ensures data integrity and availability, safeguarding against data loss. <p>
+**Backup System**: It ensures data integrity and availability, safeguarding against data loss. <p>
-EcoRide Application: The actual application that users interact with. <p>
+**EcoRide Application**: The actual application that users interact with. <p>
-External Services: These include third-party services that the application relies on, such as payment processors or map services. <p>
+**External Services**: These include third-party services that the application relies on, such as payment processors or map services. <p>
-Security Services: Systems in place to protect the application from security threats and ensure user data is safely handled.
+**Security Services**: Systems in place to protect the application from security threats and ensure user data is safely handled.

+<div style="page-break-after: always;"></div>

 # Solution Strategy